Electroencephalographic field influence on calcium momentum waves: Introduction

 The influence on the momentum of a $ \mathrm{Ca}^{2+} $ ion from macrocolumnar EEG fields as measured on the scalp, is thereby considered as the processing of information.
 SMNI calculates the influence of these regional synchronous firings at molecular scales that drive most influential $ \mathrm{Ca}^{2+} $ waves across synapses.
-The roles of $ \mathrm{Ca}^{2+} $ in neocortex, while not completely understood, are very well appreciated as being quite important in synaptic interactions, e.g., in modulating the production of excititory glutamic acid \cite{Zorumski+Mennerick+Que1996}, albeit not in all synpatic interactions \cite{Adam-Vizi1992}.
-It also is possible that $ \mathrm{Ca}^{2+} $ waves may be instrumental in tripartite synaptic interactions of astrocytes and neuronal synapses \cite{Agulhon+Petravicz+McMullen+Sweger+Minton+Taves+Casper+Fiacco+McCarthy2008,Araque+Navarrete2010,Ross2012}, although the role of tripartite synapses in the adult brain has been disputed \cite{Sun+McConnell+Pare+Xu+Chen+Peng+Lovatt+Han+Smith+Nedergaard2013}.
-Researchers are more regularly examining glial cells to better understand neural processing of information \cite{Han+Chen+Wang+Windrem+Wang+Shanz+Xu+Oberheim+Bekar+Betstadt+Silva+Takano+Goldman+Nedergaard2013}.
-The $ \mathrm{Ca}^{2+} $ waves considered here arise from a nonlinear cooperative regenerative process from internal stores, complementary to $ \mathrm{Ca}^{2+} $ released through classic endoplasmic reticulum channels and voltage-gated and ligand-gated $ \mathrm{Ca}^{2+} $ transients \cite{Ross2012}.
+The roles of $ \mathrm{Ca}^{2+} $ in neocortex, while not completely understood, are very well appreciated as being quite important in synaptic interactions, e.g., in modulating the production of excitatory glutamic acid \citep{Zorumski+Mennerick+Que1996}, albeit not in all synaptic interactions \citep{Adam-Vizi1992}.
+It also is possible that $ \mathrm{Ca}^{2+} $ waves may be instrumental in tripartite synaptic interactions of astrocytes and neuronal synapses, in neocortex \citep{Agulhon+Petravicz+McMullen+Sweger+Minton+Taves+Casper+Fiacco+McCarthy2008,Araque+Navarrete2010,Ross2012} and hippocampus \citep{Kuga+Sasaki+Takahara+Matsuki+Ikegaya2011}, although the role of tripartite synapses in the adult brain has been disputed \citep{Sun+McConnell+Pare+Xu+Chen+Peng+Lovatt+Han+Smith+Nedergaard2013}. $ \mathrm{Ca}^{2+} $ waves have been labeled ``glissandi'', and likely mediate large-scale cerebral blood flow \citep{Kuga+Sasaki+Takahara+Matsuki+Ikegaya2011}.
+Researchers are more regularly examining glial cells to better understand neural processing of information \citep{Han+Chen+Wang+Windrem+Wang+Shanz+Xu+Oberheim+Bekar+Betstadt+Silva+Takano+Goldman+Nedergaard2013}.
+The $ \mathrm{Ca}^{2+} $ waves considered here arise from a nonlinear cooperative regenerative process from internal stores, complementary to and sometimes combining with $ \mathrm{Ca}^{2+} $ released through classic endoplasmic reticulum channels and voltage-gated and ligand-gated $ \mathrm{Ca}^{2+} $ transients.
+This likely includes a process wherein $ \mathrm{Ca}^{2+} $ released from an inositol triphosphate receptor (IP$ _{3} $R), requiring the presence of IP$ _{3} $, acts on the same or other IP$ _{3} $R to release more $ \mathrm{Ca}^{2+} $ while IP$ _{3} $ is still present.
+This process requires or affects additional coupled processes involving other $ \mathrm{Ca}^{2+} $, metabotropic glutamate receptors (mGluR), muscarinic acetycholine receptors (mAChR), etc \citep{Ross2012}.